What is a PCT

 Here are a few things to think about when planning a PCT.

 Certain steroids suppress Testosterone production more than others.
 For example, a cycle that consists of Deca Durabolin will require a stronger PCT than a cycle that consists of only Winstrol or Anavar.
 If you are unsure of how suppressive the steroids in your cycle are, you should research online about each steroid contained in your cycle.
 You should then have an idea of what type of PCT to follow.

 Length of the Cycle

 A longer cycle will cause more shutdown than a shorter cycle and will thus require a bigger Post Cycle Therapy.
 Using steroids for a prolonged period is never recommended as it can cause permanent suppression of testosterone production.
 Even with a powerful PCT protocol, recovery from long steroid cycles (16+ weeks) can take a very long time.

 An effective PCT will usually contain the following:

 - Human Chorionic Gonadotrophin

 These are drugs that prevent Testosterone converting to Estrogen and thus lowering Estrogen levels within the body.
-AI’s are not only important during a PCT but also during a cycle to prevent certain estrogen related side effects such as gynecomastia and water retention.
+AI’s are not only crucial during a PCT but also during a cycle to avoid specific estrogen related side effects such as gynecomastia and water retention.
 Some of the more popular aromatase inhibitors are Arimidex, Letrozole, and Aromasin.